Covid: Who can get an autumn booster jab and how do I book?

 - Household contacts of people with weakened immune systems

-However, from Friday (14 October) everyone in England over the age of 50 will be able to book their Covid booster and their flu jab.
+However, from Friday 14 October everyone in England over the age of 50 could book their Covid booster and their flu jab.

 How can I book in to receive an autumn booster jab?